Digital & Innovation

 Smart jobs

-'After five years I was team lead of the front-enders and I had a hunkering for a little more creativity.
+'After five years I was lead developer and I had a hunkering for a little more creativity.
 Which they understood; after all, a lot is possible at ABN AMRO, as long as you clearly say what you want, and justify why.

 UX Designer seemed like a nice next step.
 Fortunately, they use “smart jobs” here, which allows you to do a type of internship in a different position as part of your current contract.
 And you can go back if things don’t work out.
 If things go well and there's a vacancy, you transfer.
 I took the plunge and it worked out well.’